xcore/sc_spdif/app_spdif_tx_example/doc/index.rst

 #.
 Connect the XTAG-2 USB debug adaptor to the XP-SKC-L16 Slicekit core board (via the supplied adaptor board)
 #.
 Connect the XTAG-2 to host PC (an USB extension cable can be used if desired)
 #.
 Connect the power supply to the XP-SKC-L16 Slicekit Core board
 #.
-Connect a S/PDIF speaker or receiver to the S/PDIF port of the Audio Slice Card with a co axial cable.
+Connect a S/PDIF speaker or receiver to the S/PDIF port of the Audio Slice Card with a coaxial cable.

 .. figure:: images/hw_setup.*
    :align: center